rhkhoo/Pfizer_Vaccine_Tweets/README.md

 # Pfizer_Vaccine_Tweets
- Using supervised and unsupervised learning in conjunction with NLP to explore tweets about the Pfizer COVID-19 vaccine
+ Using supervised and unsupervised learning in conjunction with NLP to explore tweets about the Pfizer COVID-19 vaccine <br>
 ![Wordcloud of Tweets about Pfizer COVID-19 Tweets](https://github.com/rhkhoo/Pfizer_Vaccine_Tweets/blob/main/Images/wordcloud.png)

 This dataset is from [Kaggle]('https://www.kaggle.com/gpreda/pfizer-vaccine-tweets'), compiled by user Gabriel Preda.
 I will be clustering the tweets to find any common themes among them, determining the sentiment of each tweet to see how the general public has reacted to the Pfizer BioNTech vaccine, and finally analyzing how sentiment has changed over time.